Steel Vengeance

-Steel Vengeance, formerly known as Mean Streak, is a steel roller coaster at Cedar Point in Sandusky, Ohio.
-The roller coaster, originally constructed by Dinn Corporation as a wooden roller coaster, was rebuilt by Rocky Mountain Construction (RMC) and opened to the public on May 5, 2018.
-It is a hybrid coaster, using RMC's steel I-Box track and a significant portion of Mean Streak's former support structure.
-Upon completion, Steel Vengeance set 10 world records, including those for the tallest, fastest, and longest hybrid roller coaster.
+Steel Vengeance is a steel roller coaster located at Cedar Point in Sandusky, Ohio, United States.
+It was formerly known as Mean Streak, a wooden coaster constructed by Dinn Corporation that opened in 1991 as the tallest wooden coaster in the world.
+Rocky Mountain Construction (RMC) was hired to remake the ride into a hybrid coaster by combining their steel I-Box track with some of Mean Streak's wooden structure.
+It reopened as Steel Vengeance on May 5, 2018, setting 10 world records and becoming the tallest, fastest, and longest hybrid roller coaster.